CIS1221-2023-2024/C4-TestingAutomation/Documentation.md

 # Programming Languages and Testing Frameworks

 In terms of programming languages used for this assignment - the above-mentioned stack implementation and testing suite, it was decided to use C# and Python programming languages.
-In spite of their inherit difference, for both languages, Python included, the code was constructed in an object-oriented manner, as far as possible, to provide a logical, organised and easy to understand code, whilst being modular and allowing for easy modification and/or enhancements.
+In spite of their inherit differences, for both languages, Python included, the code was constructed in an object-oriented manner, as far as possible, as this was deemed to be more suitable for this assignment/project and provides a logical, organised and easy to understand code, whilst being modular and allowing for easy modification and/or enhancements.
 This would also allow for a fair comparison of performance and volume test runs if the need arises.

-In this regard, in terms of testing frameworks, Python testing was built around the UnitTest framework, whilst C# testing was built around the NUnit framework.
+In this regard, in terms of testing frameworks, Python testing was built around the UnitTest testing framework, whilst C# testing was built around the NUnit testing framework.
 Both testing frameworks provide specialised functions which allow for various tests to be built and run.

 In terms of workflow, the team was instructed to upload their work on and utilise the GitHub platform repository.
-Apart from the main branch, separate branches were created for each team member accordingly.
+A specific GitHub repository was created for the Assignment/Project, and apart from the main branch, separate branches were also created for each team member accordingly.

 # Test Functions